MamunKhan71/bloodDonateBD/README.md

 3. Make your changes and commit them, with clear and concise commit messages.
 4. Push your changes to your forked repository.
 5. Create a pull request to submit your changes for review.
+6. Install the Li Ador Norrit Font Before Use to get the font working properly.

 ## License